 - going to school events.

 Parents of children with autism spectrum disorder (ASD) and education specialists talk about the challenges of moving from primary school to secondary school for children with ASD.
-They say it’s good to prepare as much as possible beforehand so there are no surprises.
-Schools will often have a transition day before the holidays to get children familiar with their new school.
+They say it’s good to prepare as much as possible beforehand so there are no surprises for you or your child.
+Schools often have transition days before the holidays to help children get familiar with their new schools.

 The transition plan might also be useful for planning your child’s next big transition – that is, from secondary school to another educational setting or workplace.